alexovech/FPGA-ALU-ROM/docs/part2/code2.md

 The clock is provided by the ZYNQ Processing System, which is fed into the programmable logic.
 This clock is thereafter sent to a binary counter IP block, which produces a 32-bit output signal.
 A slice block is used to truncate the signal to 3 bits, picking the most significant bits in order to get the lowest possible rate of switching.
 The truncated signal is sent to the ROM address input.

 ![](images/code24.png)

+At the final stage the IP-blocks implementation approach was used.